 - When it becomes dependent

-It’s easy for young people to get too overly attached to a leader.
+It’s easy for your students to get too overly attached to a leader.
 Loving a young person is creating boundaries where they can exercise their independence and grow in wisdom without needing you.

 Counselors all plan an exit strategy where the client does not become overly dependent on them.
 This often includes protecting family time, turning off your phone and not giving out your home address.
 The popular ‘incarnational’ model of youth work has a lot to answer for here.